 "I studied pastry and did a short chocolate course to supplement my skills -- and that was me," explains owner Kaylah Greenberg.
 "Chocolate's not the easiest thing -- it's very particular -- but it makes me work on my patience."
 The chocolatier ran several small chocolate shops in the city and did a stint as a manager at Hudson's to learn back-of-house skills before launching her dream space.
 Her partner, Asher Isaacs, a fellow chef who did time at La Colombe, has come on board to help Kaylah realise her dream.

 The drinks pairing

 Coffee is micro-roasted by a small supplier, and has been specially blended to match with the chocolate -- it's beautifully smooth and chocolatey.
 Kaylah also intends to offer a rotating selection of single-origin coffees, and perhaps even chocolate and coffee pairings in the future.

-The space Chocolatey walls, a gleaming display case and tables stocked with board games and cocoa-themed books make a welcoming space.
+Chocolatey walls, a gleaming display case and tables stocked with board games and cocoa-themed books make a welcoming space.